tuzmusic/fares-you-can-use-rails/notes/models.md

 ## Regions
 - has_many :airports
 - has_many :cities
+- get a Countries gem to manage continents/regions

 ## Airports
 - managed by Airports gem?
 Probably. check out its database entries and properties.